 I’ve noticed a huge improvement in the quality and variety of food stations at the Festival, and we look forward to the updates each fall!
 The Festival runs August 31-November 13 this year, and if you have the chance to check it out, I would wholeheartedly recommend a visit!

-After parking and passing through security and ticketing, you are greeted by some amazing topiary art (in the top photo and in the gallery below).
+After parking and passing through security and ticketing, you are greeted by some amazing topiary art.
 I love how they trimmed a little Figment into the bush – so cute!
 These decorations got me really excited for what was to come.

 We passed the classic “Spaceship Earth” ball and went to the Imagination area first.
 We had just eaten breakfast and didn’t want to overload on food too soon.
 We rode the Figment ride and strolled around the interactive games before making our way to the food stations.

 To be honest, I did not keep track of every station and selections at each station.
 That would have taken away from the joy of stuffing my face with $5 small plates.
 So I am hoping to convey a few facts, and an overall sense of how awesome the Festival is.

 If you’ve been to Epcot before, you know there are 11 country pavilions ranging from Canada to France to Japan and beyond.
 Each country typically serves food year-round.
 But for the Epcot International Food and Wine Festival, they cram tons of Global Marketplace kiosks in between and around the countries, which allows them to expand on the types of food offered.
 For example, they served up Brazilian, Hawaiian, African, and Greek food, in addition to the traditional Mexican, German, and Italian fare.

 The Festival also offered healthy bites as part of their Earth Eats dishes, craft beers, a wine & dine station, and endless dessert options throughout the marketplace.